event-driven-robotics/hpe-core/example/movenet/README.md

     ```
 :bulb: `<workspace>` is the parent directory in which the repository is cloned

+Note: You can also, instead, install the libraries named in `requirements.py` directly on your system.
 ## Usage
 - Run the Docker container and, inside it, run the gl-hpe pose detector
     ```shell